jeffjc97/CapitalOne-Instagram/README.md

 In the table view, the data is laid out in a simpler manner.
 All the data is still accessible, and a tally of the total number of positive, neutral, and negative posts is kept.
 A more specific description of the sentiment calculation is also shown.

-See some screenshots here: http://imgur.com/a/NGRTz.
+See some screenshots here: http://imgur.com/a/NGRTz The site is also deployed at https://capitalone-instagram.herokuapp.com/